varunkukreja/MongooseTodoApp/README.md

 # MongooseTodoApp

-With this example, you can do simple GET, POST, PUT, and DELETE operations:
+With this example, you can do simple GET, POST, PATCH, and DELETE operations:

 Create a document - POST on /mongoose-todo-app